📘 Partial remission (honeymoon period) in type 1 diabetes

 🔚 How do I know when the honeymoon period is ending?

-C-peptide monitoring objectively confirms the end of the remission period.
-When it falls below 0.4 ng/ml under conditions of blood glucose above 100 mg/dl (5.6 mmol/L), residual production is clearly insufficient.
+C-peptide monitoring objectively confirms the end of the remission period [9].
+When stimulated C-peptide falls below 0.2 nmol/L (approximately 0.6 ng/ml), residual production is clearly insufficient.
 It is not a personal failure when the honeymoon period ends.
 It is the natural, inevitable evolution of the disease.
 Prepare yourself psychologically and practically for the transition, inevitable at some point, to more intensive diabetes management.

 👥 Do all patients with type 1 diabetes have a honeymoon period?